simonw/csv-diff/README.md

 The tool will automatically detect if your files are comma- or tab-separated.
 You can over-ride this automatic detection and force the tool to use a specific format using `--format=tsv` or `--format=csv`.

-Use `--show-unchanged` to include full details of the unchanged rows in the diff output:
+Use `--show-unchanged` to include full details of the unchanged values for rows with at least one change in the diff output:

     % csv-diff one.csv two.csv --key=id --show-unchanged
     1 row changed